 More the number of reviews higher the level of trust the brand elicits.
 Higher trust leads to more purchases.
 In this age where loyalty is fleeting, we should do all we can for long-term growth and survival.

 Improvement in customer retention can improve profits.
-Studies have shown time and again that your customers are deeply invested in reviews routinely perusing them before they decide to purchase.
+Studies have repeatedly shown that your customers are deeply invested in reviews, routinely perusing them before deciding to purchase.

 Here are a few stats:

-- Product specific review not only drives conversions, but it also drives organic rankings and traffic.
-In fact, 10 or more reviews means 15-20% increase in search traffic.
+- Product-specific review not only drives conversions but also drives organic rankings and traffic.
+For example, ten or more reviews mean a 15-20% increase in search traffic.

 Sites like Amazon and BestBuy have taught customers to be review aware.
 Reviews drive interaction and affect conversion rates.
-In fact, the interaction may result in different things like :
+The interaction may result in different things like :

 - A 58% improvement in the likelihood of a conversion